stonekyx/notmuch-unread/README.md

 # notmuch-unread

-A global minor mode that displays the number of unread messages in the notmuch database in the mode line.
+A global minor mode for Emacs that displays the number of unread messages in the notmuch database in the mode line.

 ## Installation